Back to: ASP.NET Core Tutorials For Beginners and Professionals

 dotnet new <TEMPLATE>

-You can find out the list of templates using the following CLI Command:
+You can find the list of templates using the following CLI Command:

 dotnet new list

-Once you type dotnet new list and press enter, it will show you the list of available templates based on the .NET Core Version installed on your machine, as shown in the below image:
+Once you type dotnet new list and press enter, it will show you the list of available templates based on the .NET Core Version installed on your machine, as shown in the image below:

 Example to Create a Console Application using .NET Core CLI

-If you want, then you can also give a different name to your project.
+You can also give your project a different name if you want.
 For example, the following command will create a new console project named MyConsoleApp1.
 The -n or –name option specifies the name of the project.

 dotnet new console -n MyConsoleApp1

-Once you execute the above command, it will create a new console application with the name MyConsoleApp1, and you will get the following output.
+Once you execute the above command, it will create a new console application named MyConsoleApp1, and you will get the following output.

-If you want to create your project in a specific directory, use the following CLI Command as an example.
+If you want to create your project in a specific directory, use the following CLI Command.
 This command will create a new console application called MyConsoleApp2 in the D:\\ MyProjects directory.
 The -o or —output option lets you specify the output directory for the project.
 To execute this command, make sure you first create a folder named MyProjects in your D drive.

 dotnet new console -n MyConsoleApp2 -o D:\\MyProjects

-Once you execute the above command, it will create a new console application with the name MyConsoleApp2 with the D:\\ MyProjects directory, and you will get the following output.
+Once you execute the above command, it will create a new console application named MyConsoleApp2 with the D:\\ MyProjects directory, and you will get the following output.

 After creating the project, navigate to the project directory (folder) in the command prompt to apply project-specific commands.
 As we created the project in D:\\ MyProjects directory folder, then went to the D:\\ MyProjects directory in the command prompt, as shown below.